Charles City Kmart store to close

-After taking over assets of Sears Holdings Corporation in February 2019, Transformco, an Illinois-based company, has shuttered locations under both the Kmart and Sears brand names.
+CHARLES CITY --- After taking over assets of Sears Holdings Corp. in February 2019, Transformco, an Illinois-based company, has shuttered locations under both the Kmart and Sears brand names.

 Now that process will claim the last two remaining Kmart storefronts in the North Iowa area.